duncanmcclean/simple-commerce/README.md

 <!-- /statamic:hide -->

-Simple Commerce is a simple e-commerce addon for Statamic.
+Simple Commerce is a simple, yet powerful e-commerce addon for Statamic.
 Developers can build custom stores for their clients without fuss.
 Simple Commerce doesn't hold you down: you have complete control over the content structure and front-end of your site.

 ### Everything's just an entry